The most powerful home remedies for depression begin with eating the right foods.

 SAM-e – SAM-e is short for S-adenosyl-L-methionine and is a chemical found in our body.

-This chemical is known to increase the levels of neurotransmitters such as serotonin and dopamine.
+This chemical increases the levels of neurotransmitters such as serotonin and dopamine.

 Most health stores stock it as an over the counter supplement, and you can also get it online.